FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Introduction

 Although FL has been employed successfully in many applications, such as recognizing human activities \cite{chen2019communication} and learning sentiment \cite{smith2017federated}, many practical challenges of FL still remain to be solved \cite{kairouz2019advances}.
 One of the most crucial and practical challenges is system heterogeneity, which is usually described as different available resources of the client devices in the FL training process \cite{li2020federated}.
-This challenge is due to the assumption that the client devices with distinct resources possess the same architecture as the global shared model.
-This assumption is very common and required for global aggregation in FL (i.e. in FedAvg).
-Nevertheless, some clients with lower computation resources may not be able to complete their local training in time, dragging the training speed of the entire communication round.
+Many existing FL schemes (e.g., FedAvg) assume that the client devices with distinct resources possess the same architecture as the global shared model for global aggregation.
+Nevertheless, some clients with lower computation resources may be unable to complete their local training in time, dragging the training speed of the entire communication round.
 The clients hindering the training process are called stragglers.
-Some research has proposed asynchronous FL \cite{xie2019asynchronous,chen2020asynchronous,10.1145/3458817.3476211}, maintaining the adaptive local training epochs for clients and clustering clients according to their available resources, in order to mitigate the problem of stragglers.
+Some research has proposed asynchronous FL \cite{xie2019asynchronous,chen2020asynchronous,10.1145/3458817.3476211}, maintaining the adaptive local training epochs for clients and clustering clients according to their available resources in order to mitigate the problem of stragglers.
 Nonetheless, given that all clients keep the same model architecture, it is still possible that less capable clients do not have sufficient memory to deploy the shared global model.
 In this case, the global model must be adjusted to a smaller size, leading to the resource waste of more capable clients and reducing the performance of FL training.
 In fact, it is impractical to guarantee that all the clients have the same amount of resources, particularly in IoT systems.
 It is common to have heterogeneous devices with different capabilities working together.
 Thus, supporting heterogeneous models could fully utilize the resources of heterogeneous devices and better address the system heterogeneity problem.